Movement Skill: Balancing Tripod Transitions

 - As a movement-prep exercise for vaulting

-- Always perform a proper mobility and dynamic warm-up prior to your workout.
-This warm-up does not need to be painstakingly long.
-Ten minutes will suffice.
-Unlock tight muscles and hips during this time so your body can move efficiently during your workout.
+Always perform a proper mobility and dynamic warm-up prior to your workout.
+This warm-up does not need to be painstakingly long; ten minutes will suffice.
+Movement prep will unlock tight muscles such as hips so your body can move more efficiently during your workout.